 A Jacobean treasure to explore

-How does our unique approach to conserving the house as it was found, translate to the garden, where living things grow and change?
-The garden still largely has it's Jacobean layout, with divisions according to use, but there are nods to changing garden fashions still preserving it's secret garden feel of 'romantic neglect'.
+We took a unique approach by conserving the house in the condition in which it was found.
+But how does that approach translate to the garden, where living things grow and change?
+The garden has nods to changing garden fashions but still largely has its Jacobean layout, with divisions according to use.
+And it still preserves its secret garden feel of 'romantic neglect'.

 Anyone for croquet?